Cricket’s Shorthand Course

 Finish reading the entire book before writing words not taught, unless the book says otherwise.
 Later rules often contradict the general rules in early chapters.

-Make a chart of letters by shape, including preffixes and suffixes, so you can look them up quickly.
+You may want to make a chart of letters by shape, including prefixes and suffixes, so you can look them up quickly.

-Reread each passage until you can read it without referring to the key, pointing to each word.
-It is ok if you inadvertently memorize it, but be sure to look at each word.
+Reread each passage until you can read it without referring to the key, pointing to each word so you pay attention.
+It is ok if you inadvertently memorize it, but be sure to look at each word as you say it.

 Don’t worry about deciphering difficult words at first.
 They will all be difficult!
 For now, seeing the building blocks in a variety of settings is more important than practice deciphering.